igor47/blog/posts/refrigerants.md

 This mission is often unclear to people who aren't familiar with the refrigeration industry.
 We often hear questions like, "What are refrigerants?" or "Why are refrigerants a problem?"
 We've skipped over such questions on our [explainer page](https://www.recoolit.com/our-work) because they're quite technical, and we don't want to overwhelm our customers.
-However, if you'd like to learn all of the details, this post is for you!
+This post is for those special nerdy few who want to know all the gory details!

 ## Heat pumps -- How do they work?

 Refrigerators and air conditioners are all a type of heat pump -- a device that moves heat from one location to another.
 They do this by means of a fluid that is pumped through a closed loop.

 First, the fluid is compressed, which causes it to heat up, turn into a gas, and become much warmer than the surrounding air.
-Next, the gas is pumped through a heat exchanger -- like a radiator on a car -- which results in the gas becoming coolerwhile the surrounding air becomes warmer.
+Next, the gas is pumped through a heat exchanger -- like a radiator on a car -- which results in the gas becoming cooler while the surrounding air becomes warmer.
 In a heat pump on "warming" mode, this heat exchanger is located inside a building or room, and this warming is the desired effect.

-The gas is then pumped to a second heat exchanger, where it is allowed to expand, typically turning it into back into a liquid.
+The gas is then pumped to a second heat exchanger, where it is allowed to expand, turning it back into a liquid.
-The expansion also cools the fluid.
+The expansion cools the fluid.
-In a heat pump on "cooling" mode, like inside a refrigerator or in an air conditioner, this is the part of the heat pump that's located inside a room or building.
+It's then pumped through a second heat exchanger, where it becomes warmer, while the air around it becomes cooler.
-The heat exchanger allows the fluid to become warmer, while the surrounding air becomes cooler.
+In a heat pump on "cooling" mode, this second heat exchanger is inside the refrigerator, freezer, or too-warm room or build.

-The fluid is then pumped back to the compressor, and the cycle repeats.
+The fluid is then pumped back to the compressor, and the cycle begins again.
-At their core, all heat pumps, including refrigerators and air conditioners, rely on just a few components -- a compressor, pumps, heat exchangers, and the fluid -- sometimes a gas, sometimes a liquid -- that runs between them.
+Mechanically, all heat pumps rely on just these few components -- a compressor, pumps, heat exchangers, and the fluid -- sometimes a gas, sometimes a liquid -- that runs between them.
-Also, this entire process is driven by
+Physically, this process relies on just a few basic principles of nature -- the ideal gas law, plus the laws of thermodynamics.

 ## What are refrigerants?